KINGSABRI/Burp_Suite_Extension_Ruby/README.md

 **The Bad news is**, you've to read and understand a *bit* of Java.
 And that's the key of the good news though ;)

+**Note:** Some extensions have been supported with animated screenshots for clarity before use.

 ---

 ## Extensions / Templates